When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 The enemy of a dust collector duct system is a sharp bend that mixes up the air pressure within the hose.

-Which is why both manufacturers and woodworkers know to use Y-fittings that will allow you to redirect your hoses without creating sharp bends and angles.
+This is why manufacturers and woodworkers know to use Y-fittings that will allow you to redirect your hoses without creating sharp bends and angles.

 Dust Hose Machine Adapters